DFE/MONK/doc/source/contributing.rst

 previous version of this document was not very helpful for new users.
 It was basically a list of details about the development process, with too much information and too little guidance.
 So when the time was right and enough changes to the development process had been made, this tutorial was created to help newcomers to get involved in :term:`MONK` and :term:`open source` development.
 Although there is probably still a lot of room for improvement, we hope we at least succeeded in convincing you to work with us on :term:`MONK`.

-.. _contrib-example-prep:

-The Preparation
-^^^^^^^^^^^^^^^

 The problem was discovered by erikb85 (GitHub username).
-When he noticed the problem, he started `an issue <Devenv Issue>`_ on our developer platform GitHub.
+When he noticed the problem, he started `an issue`_ on our developer platform GitHub.
 In this issue he described the problem.
 Because in this case he already knew the solution to the problem, he described that as well.
 In most cases the solution will not be clear.
 Then that part of the issue description stays empty until a solution is found.

 Afterwards he fetched the newest version of :term:`MONK` from GitHub.
 Because